ayhem18/MovieLens_RecSys/ReadMe.md

-This is my attempt to build a simple Recommendation System for the MovieLen dataset
+This is my attempt to build a simple Recommendation System for the MovieLen100k dataset